wublabdubdub/PDU-PostgresqlDataUnloader/README.md

 - Oracle can use odu/dul to directly mine data from data files or ASM disks.
 - PostgreSQL also has the pg_filedump tool in its ecosystem, which can **mine single table provided the table structure is known**.
 However, for cases of complete database corruption, **how to effectively obtain the entire database's data dictionary and achieve orderly and convenient data export** is a **significant challenge** facing the PG ecosystem.

-This project, **PDU (PostgreSQL Data Unloader)**, is a tool that integrates data file mining and recovery of accidentally deleted/updated data.
-Its characteristics are **low learning cost and high recovery efficiency**.
+This project, **PDU (PostgreSQL Data Unloader)**, is a tool that integrates data file mining and recovery of accidentally deleted/updated/dropped data.
+Its characteristics are **lower learning cost and higher recovery efficiency**.

+  **ALL KINDS OF POSTGRESQL DATA RECOVERY JOB, IN ONE TOOL.**

 The PDU tool's file structure is simple, consisting of only two parts: the ***pdu executable file and the pdu.ini configuration file***.
 The overall design philosophy is to lower the learning cost for users.